growbit/turbogwt/README.md

 These are the current TurboG sub-projects.

 ### Core
-* [Turbo GWT Core](https://github.com/growbit/turbogwt-core) - Overall utilities and a great HTTP module, innovating the way you do requests with GWT.
+* [Turbo GWT Core](https://github.com/growbit/turbogwt-core) - Native (JS) utilities and a great HTTP module, innovating the way you do requests with GWT.

 ### MVP
 * [Turbo GWT Databind](https://github.com/growbit/turbogwt-databind) - Databind framework designed for MVP applications.